califano-lab/vespa.db/README.md

 ```

 ## Usage
-The datasets will be automatically called by the [``vespa``](https://github.com/califano-lab/vespa) R-package.
-For further information about the data, refer to the overview pages:
+For further information on usage, refer to the [`vespa.tutorial`](https://github.com/califano-lab/vespa.tutorial) documentation, as well as the R-package help pages for information on individual functions:

 ```
 library(vespa.db)